 We’re thrilled to have recently launched new accessibility metrics in the Lumar platform, so you can use the same platform for identifying, prioritizing and fixing both technical SEO and accessibility issues.

-The metrics are aligned to WCAG 2.1 and cover Levels A through to AAA, and also include best practices from the axe digital accessibility library.
+The metrics are aligned to WCAG 2.1 and cover Levels A through to AAA, and additional best practice recommendations.
 Users can prioritize issues more effectively with our accessibility health scores, and also save time by reducing the number of false positives for issues like color contrast, thanks to Lumar’s bespoke technology.

 Accessibility metrics are available in Analyze for audits and detailed analysis, Monitor to get a high level view of accessibility issues across multiple domains or one large site, and in Protect to for automated accessibility QA testing.